extendr/libR-sys/README.md

 `bindgen` usage is enabled via `use-bindgen` feature flag.

 `bindgen` requires [libclang](https://clang.llvm.org/docs/Tooling.html), which should be installed first.
-This library relies on `LIBCALNG_PATH` environment variable to determine path to the appropriate version of `libclang`.
+This library relies on `LIBCLANG_PATH` environment variable to determine path to the appropriate version of `libclang`.

 The output folder for bindings can be configured using `LIBRSYS_BINDINGS_OUTPUT_PATH` environment variable.
 ### Linux-specific instructions